Do the Digit Insurance

 Step 3: Move the soles of your feet closer and use your hands to open them as you flap the pages of any book.

 Step 4: Slowly press the shoulder blades against your upper back.
-Try to lift via chest or sternum and hold your ankles so that you can raise them properly.
+Try to lift via chest or sternum and hold your ankles to raise them properly.

 Step 5: Remain in this pose for 5 minutes and release.